 Some of supported configuration include:

-Contexts can include secrets which can be in managed in a variety of ways including support for secret managers such as Hashicorp Vault or Amazon Secret Manager or transparently encrypting them using Ansible Vault.
+Environments can include secrets which can be in managed in a variety of ways including support for secret managers such as Hashicorp Vault or Amazon Secret Manager or transparently encrypting them using Ansible Vault.

 Specify your servers, applications, network, etc. with a declarative model that describes resources and their properties, dependencies, and relationships using the OASIS’s TOSCA (“Topology and Orchestration Specification for Cloud Applications”) standard).
 Leverage the TOSCA ecosystem of existing model libraries and tools.